squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 #### Caching <small>recommended</small> { #caching data-toc-label="Caching" }

-The [built-in social cards] plugin automatically fetches the fonts you define in `mkdocs.yml` from Google Fonts, and uses them to render the text that is displayed on the social card.
+The [built-in social plugin] automatically fetches the fonts you define in `mkdocs.yml` from Google Fonts, and uses them to render the text that is displayed on the social card.
 The font files and generated cards are both written to the `.cache` directory, which is used in subsequent builds to detect whether the social cards need to be regenerated.
 You might want to: